AI-Cultural-Heritage-Lab/l3_manual/README.md

 Some L³ projects analyze publicly available texts or model outputs without directly recruiting human participants.
 Other projects may involve interviews, surveys, experiments, workshops, usability studies, classroom research, or collaboration with cultural institutions and communities.
 Whether a project requires IRB review depends on its design and intended use, not simply on whether its materials are available online.
 Consult the project lead before collecting information from or about people.

-L³ studies technologies and representations that can directly affect living people, communities, and institutions.
+L³ studies technologies and representations can directly affect living people, communities, and institutions.
 Our research may involve testimony, genocide, racism, antisemitism, displacement, cultural loss, contested histories, or other forms of violence.
 An ethics of care therefore applies not only to formal human-subjects research but also to dataset construction, model testing, annotation, visualization, quotation, publication, and public communication.

 De-identification is not always sufficient to prevent harm, especially when materials concern small communities, identifiable historical experiences, or content that can be recombined with other data.
 Decisions about quotation, reproduction, and release should account for context, potential discoverability, and the wishes of relevant partners or communities.